OleHolmNielsen/ITwiki/docs/Huawei_server.rst

    - For a X6800_ chassis only: Configure the *Aggregation* chassis management Ethernet port.

-5. In BIOS Setup press F10 to save the changes and exit to reset the server.
+5. In BIOS_ Setup press the F10 Function_key_ to save the changes and exit to reset the server.

 6. Connect Ethernet cables to the server port 1 and the iBMC_ *Mgmt* ports.